 The Sports Medicine providers at Floyd Memorial try to return the athlete to play safely as quickly as possible.
 Most sports injuries don’t require surgery.
 If you catch problems early, they are easier to treat and prevent further damage and injury.

 Surgical Expertise and Advanced Technology

 If surgery for an injury is required, Floyd Memorial offers advanced outpatient arthroscopic techniques that help reduce recovery time, decrease scarring and cause less trauma to the connective tissue.
-Common injuries requiring arthroscopic surgery include rotator cuff injury; ACL tears in the knee; meniscus tears in the knee or shoulder; damage to the anterior cruciate ligament of the knee; inflamed lining in the knee, shoulder, elbow, wrist or ankle; carpal tunnel release; torn ligaments and removal of loose bone or cartilage in the knee, shoulder, elbow, ankle or wrist.
+Common injuries requiring arthroscopic surgery include rotator cuff injury; ACL tears in the knee; meniscus tears in the knee; labrum tears in the shoulder; damage to the anterior cruciate ligament of the knee; inflamed lining in the knee, shoulder, elbow, wrist or ankle; carpal tunnel release; torn ligaments and removal of loose bone or cartilage in the knee, shoulder, elbow, ankle or wrist.

 Platelet rich plasma therapy (PRP) is also performed on qualifying patients.
 Click here to watch a brief video explanation of PRP by Board Certified and Fellowship Trained Sports Medicine Physician and Orthopedic Surgeon, Kris Abeln, MD.